 Rotations

 As a resident, you will work one-on-one with a faculty preceptor throughout the hospital caring for our clinic patients in OB, newborn, and adult services, including the ICU.
 This is family medicine across the spectrum.
-Two days a week you will staff our interdisciplinary hospital follow-up clinic, ensuring close follow-up and continuity for our sickest patients.
 Nights are covered by night float.
-R1 and R3 year – 2 weeks, R2 year – 4 weeks
+R1 and R3 years – 2 weeks, R2 year – 4 weeks

-Work with laborists running a busy L+D deck.
+Work with laborists running a busy L&D deck with 14 rooms and 2 ORs.
 As the unopposed family medicine residents on call, you will be managing the service including delivering babies, managing labors, assisting with C-sections, and staffing triage patients.
 Half of our delivery suites have imbedded NICU suites allowing care of the family unit.
 When not on the labor deck, you will work in our own Nampa OB Clinic and outpatient MFM Clinic.
 Call is 24 hour shifts every 3-4 nights.
-R1 – 8 weeks, R2 – 4-6 weeks, R3 – if tracking into OB: 8 weeks
+R1 year – 8 to 10 weeks, R2 year – 4 to 6 weeks, R3 year – if tracking into OB: 8 weeks

 Our surgeons are excited to work with you in the OR and in their clinic to learn the basics of assisting and the work up of the surgical patient.
-You will also spend time with anesthesia learning intubations and with your family medicine faculty in procedure and scopes clinic R1 year – 4 weeks If you are interested in purchasing a Butterfly ultrasound probe, the residency will help cover the cost of the probe.
-We can track residents into longitudinal scope training and longitudinal vasectomy training if you are interested in becoming proficient in these procedures.
+You will also spend time with anesthesia learning intubations and with your family medicine faculty in procedure and scopes clinic.
+R1 year – 4 weeks

 Our hospital has a very busy ED staffed by Emergency physicians who are engaged in teaching.
 We see a high percentage of children in our ED given the average age of our population in Canyon County.
-You will also do additional pediatric focused ER shifts during outpatient rotations.
-R2 and R3 – 4 weeks
+R2 and R3 years – 4 weeks

 On Night Float, you will cover the two teachings services overnight (FMS and inpatient medicine).
 This includes cross-cover pages, admissions, and OB coverage for FCH patients and emergency c-sections if no OB resident is on overnight.
 R2 and R3 years – 4 weeks